pagkly/Zed/Investopedia4/Water Exclusion Clause Definition.md

 Average losses to homeowners due to water damage and freezing in 2018, according to the Insurance Information Institute.2

 sually, that means purchasing a separate policy for protection against flood damage, known as [[flood insurance]](https://www.investopedia.com/terms/f/flood-insurance.asp).
-In fact, for properties in high-risk areas, lenders sometimes require [[mortgaged]](https://www.investopedia.com/terms/m/mortgage.asp) homeowners to carry flood insurance—at least to protect the structure of the dwelling.
+In fact, for properties in high-[[Risk|risk]] areas, lenders sometimes require [[mortgaged]](https://www.investopedia.com/terms/m/mortgage.asp) homeowners to carry flood insurance—at least to protect the structure of the dwelling.
 (Unlike a standard homeowners policy, flood insurance requires that a policyholder buy separate policies to cover the property and the property's contents.)
-Homes financed by a federally backed lender, for example, require flood insurance if they are located in a government-designated flood hazard zone.3
+Homes financed by a federally backed [[Lender|lender]], for example, require flood insurance if they are located in a government-designated flood hazard zone.3

 Flood insurance policies are available for both residential and [commercial properties](https://www.investopedia.com/terms/c/commercial-property.asp).
 Renters can also purchase flood insurance policies that cover their [personal property](https://www.investopedia.com/terms/p/personalproperty.asp) in a single-family home, apartment, condominium, or business property.4